 In any dispute, the parties can agree to arbitration at any point (although it's often tough to reach an agreement to arbitrate once a dispute has started).

 For simple contract disputes in which the matter can be heard in one day, arbitration is usually a good choice.
 However, if in doubt, consider the advantages and disadvantages, below.

-Still weighing the good and the bad when it comes to arbitration?
 Learn more in Nolo's article Arbitration Pros and Cons.

 If you want to include an arbitration clause in your contract, below are some examples to take a look at.
-Example 1 shows a simple no frills arbitration clause; Example 2 offers more conditions and obligations.
+Example 1 shows a simple no-frills arbitration clause; Example 2 offers more conditions and obligations.